David DeCastro*, G, Stanford

 Height: 6-6.
-Weight: 330.
-Projected 40 Time: 5.30.
-Projected Round (2012): 5-7.
-12/13/11: McClain has done a good job of blocking for Clemson.
-He has been a quality protector for Tajh Boyd as a pass blocker and a good run blocker for Andre Ellington.
+Weight: 329.
+40 Time: 5.57.
+Bench: 19.
+Arm: 34 3/8.
+Projected Round (2012): FA.
+4/24/12: McClain did not perform well at the Combine with a low total on the bench press and a slower than average 40 time.
+He did a good job of blocking for Clemson.
+McClain was a quality protector for Tajh Boyd as a pass blocker and a good run blocker for Andre Ellington.
 McClain is a better run blocker than pass blocker, and probably should drop 10-15 pounds for the NFL.

 8/20/11: Antoine McClain has been a solid run blocker for C.J.
 Spiller and Ellington over the past few seasons.
 He has been a two-year starter at right guard.

 Height: 6-4.
 Weight: 324.
 40 Time: 5.50.
 Bench: 31.
 Arm: 33 1/2.
 Hand: 10.
 Projected Round (2012): FA.
 4/24/12: Tiller arrived at Syracuse over 400 pounds but dropped weight in order to break into the lineup.
 He is not a very good athlete despite the weight loss.
 Tiller needs to develop more skills than just being a power-drive blocker.
 He also has to improve his pass protection.
 Tiller did not impress at the Combine.